Convert ODT to SXW

 RE: System Update

-Text content with basic formatting:
+Text content with formatting:

-- Bold headings
+- Bold headings and emphasis

-- Bulleted lists
+- Bulleted and numbered lists

-- Standard paragraphs
+- Standard paragraph formatting

 Output SXW file (memo.sxw):